JoseMarioDev/Stephane_Maarek_Ultimate_AWS_DVA/Section_03_AWS-Fundamentals:-IAM-EC2.md

 #

 ### 13. IAM Hands-On

 - nothing new

 #

 ### 14. About the EC2 Console Changes

 - nothing new

 #

 ### 15. EC2 Introduction

 - nothing new

 #

 ### 16. SSH Overview

+- nothing new
+- can use SSH, except for win<10. then you need to use putty
+- can use EC2 instance connect no matter what

 #

 ### 17. How to SSH using Linux or Mac

+- connect to a machine remotely - port 22
+- command: ssh -i yourfile.pem ec2-user@machine.ip.address
+- chmod 400 to fix permissions

 #

 ### 18. How to SSH using Windows

+- nothing new

 #

 ### 19. How to SSH using Windows 10

+- nothing new

 #

 ### 20. SSH Troubleshooting

+- help file

 #

 ### 21. EC2 Instance Connect

+- browser based connection

 #